Neuroplasticity in Education: What Teachers Need to Know

 Sleep is equally essential.
 Most of the structural changes triggered during the school day actually occur while the student is asleep.
 During deep sleep, the brain "replays" the neural patterns formed during the day, a process called consolidation.
 This is when the chemical changes at the synapse are converted into permanent structural changes.
 A student who stays up late gaming is not just tired the next day; they are actively sabotaging the learning they did the day before.

 Nutrition also plays a supporting role.
 The brain uses about twenty per cent of the body's total energy.
 It requires a steady supply of glucose and specific fatty acids to build myelin and maintain cell membranes.
 While teachers cannot control what students eat at home, they can advocate for healthy school meals and encourage students to stay hydrated.
-A hungry brain is a rigid brain, focused on survival rather than structural expansion.
+A hungry brain is a rigid brain, focussed on survival rather than structural expansion.

 In students with dyslexia, for example, the pathways connecting the visual and auditory parts of the brain are often weaker.
 Targeted, intensive phonics instruction can physically strengthen these connections.
 In some cases, the brain can even learn to use different areas in the right hemisphere to compensate for weaknesses in the left.
 This remapping is a direct result of the brain's plastic nature.
 It takes more effort and time, but the physical change is possible.